-Tablets or other mobile devices are available to faculty provided it is used primarily for research and teaching purposes.
+Tablets or other mobile devices are available as secondary devices to faculty provided it is used primarily for research and teaching purposes.
 Mobile device requests must be approved by academic department chairs and OIT.
 Costs for these devices are borne by the academic department.
 Faculty are required to report on the efficacy of the tablet as a teaching tool after the first year of use.

 Faculty by default receive the same Microsoft Windows desktop computer as administrative staff.
 Faculty may request and receive approval for a Microsoft Windows laptop and/or an Apple Macintosh desktop or laptop computer through one’s department chair and the Provost.
 We require that a user requesting an Apple Macintosh computer demonstrates existing familiarity with the operating system.